corrode/corrode.github.io/content/blog/simple/index.md

 It just feels like there's no overlap between the abstractions and no grunt work or extra conversions needed.
 The next step always feels obvious.
 Testing works without much mocking, your documentation for your structs almost writes itself.
-There's no "this struct does X and Y" in your documentation.
+There's no "this struct does X **and** Y" in your documentation.
 It's either X **or** Y.
 Explaining the design to a fellow developer is straightforward.
 This is when you know you have a winner.

 Getting there is not easy.
 It can take many iterations.
-What you see in popular libraries is often the result of that process.
+The result of that process is what you'll often see in popular libraries.

 The right abstractions guide you to do the right thing: to find the obvious place to add new functionality, the right place to look for a bug, the right spot to make that database query.

 All of that is easier if the code is simple.
 That's why experienced developers always have simplicity in mind when they build out abstractions.

-It's possible that the most common error of a smart engineer is to optimize a thing that should not exist in the first place.
+It's possible that the original sin of a smart engineer is to optimize a thing that should not exist in the first place.
 Cross that bridge when you get there.

 ## Write Code for Humans